Synerise/android-sdk/README.md

 2. `.syneriseDebugMode(boolean)` - simple flag may be provided in order to enable full network traffic logs.
 It is not recommended to use debug mode in release version of your app.
 3. `.trackerDebugMode(boolean)` - you can receive some simple logs about sending events (like success, failure etc.) by enabling debug mode, which is disabled by default.
 4. `.injectorDebugMode(boolean)` - you can receive some simple logs about Injector actions (like Walkthrough screen availability) by enabling debug mode, which is disabled by default.
-5. `.clientRefresh(boolean)` - enables automatic client's token refresh.
-6. `.poolUuid(String)` - provide your pool's universally unique identifier to assign available voucher to the customer right before registration.
-7. `.trackerTrackMode(TrackMode)` - sets proper mode for view tracking.
+5. `.trackerTrackMode(TrackMode)` - sets proper mode for view tracking.
 See Tracker section below.
-8. `.trackerMinBatchSize(int)` - sets minimum number of events in queue required to send them.
+6. `.trackerMinBatchSize(int)` - sets minimum number of events in queue required to send them.
-9. `.trackerMaxBatchSize(int)` - sets maximum number of events, which may be sent in a single batch.
+7. `.trackerMaxBatchSize(int)` - sets maximum number of events, which may be sent in a single batch.
-10. `.trackerAutoFlushTimeout(int)` - sets time required to elapse before event's queue will attempt to be sent.
+8. `.trackerAutoFlushTimeout(int)` - sets time required to elapse before event's queue will attempt to be sent.
-11. `.injectorAutomatic(boolean)` - simple flag may be provided to enable automatic mode in injector.
+9. `.injectorAutomatic(boolean)` - simple flag may be provided to enable automatic mode in injector.
 See Injector section for more information.
-12. `.pushRegistrationRequired(OnRegisterForPushListener)` - Synerise SDK may request you to register client for push notifications.
+10. `.pushRegistrationRequired(OnRegisterForPushListener)` - Synerise SDK may request you to register client for push notifications.
 This callback is called at after client signs in, signs up or deletes account.
-13. `.locationUpdateRequired(OnLocationUpdateListener)` - this callback is called on demand via push notification, so it may be called at any point of time.
+11. `.locationUpdateRequired(OnLocationUpdateListener)` - this callback is called on demand via push notification, so it may be called at any point of time.
-14. `.notificationChannelName(String)` - sets name of Push Notification Channel.
+12. `.notificationChannelName(String)` - sets name of Push Notification Channel.
 For more info please check Injector section below.
-15. `.baseUrl(String)` - you can provide your custom base URL to use your own API.
+13. `.baseUrl(String)` - you can provide your custom base URL to use your own API.
-16. `.customClientConfig(CustomClientAuthConfig)` - you can also provide your custom Client `Authorization Configuration`.
+14. `.customClientConfig(CustomClientAuthConfig)` - you can also provide your custom Client `Authorization Configuration`.
 At this moment, configuration handles `Base URL` changes.
-17. `.build()` - builds Synerise SDK with provided data.
+15. `.build()` - builds Synerise SDK with provided data.
 Please note, that `Synerise.Builder.with(..)` method is mandatory and `Synerise.Builder.build()` method can be called only once during whole application lifecycle, so it is recommended to call this method in your `Application` class.<br>

 ### Errors